The eminent anthropologist Ralph Linton wrote an

 In 1442 Aragon (Spain) takes over the Norman Kingdom of the Two Sicilies (where Bari is located).
 In 1556 Holland is united with Spain (Spanish Hapsburgs).
 It became the custom for Holland's bishops to take summer vacations in Spain, including the fictive St. Nicholas.
 He was overwhelmed with updating his ledgers on children's behavior and rewards.
 He hires a Moorish youth named Zwart Piet (Black Pete), to keep his records.
 He accompanies Sinter Claes to Holland and on the eve of his feast day, December 6th, Sinter Claes rides his horse, lands on rooftops and descends through chimneys.
 Black Pete transported and dispensed birch rods for bad children.

-knecht Ruprecht, Robin (Robert) goodfellow is documented as early as 1489 had a
+Ruprecht, Robin (Robert) goodfellow is documented as early as 1489 had

-Indeed numerous supernatural "little people" were associated with St. Nicholas
+p.
+502).
+Indeed numerous supernatural "little people" were associated

 Sinter Claes with Black Pete